EU is investigating Google's behavior in the digital advertising technology sector | ExBulletin

 The EU Commission said Google is investigating how technology can be used to mediate display ad sales between online advertisers and publishers.

-For example, look at the limits that Google imposes on advertisers, publishers, and competing ad brokers to access data about the identity and behavior of user data that Google-owned advertising services can access.
+For example, we’re looking at the restrictions that Google imposes on advertisers, publishers, and competing ad brokers to access data about user IDs and behaviors that Google’s own advertising services can access.
 Such data can be used to tailor online advertising to individual web users.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online